magomimmo/modern-cljs/doc/tutorial-08.md

 ```

 We are now ready to substitute the horrific HTML string to be passed
-in the `mouseover` anonymous listener in the `shopping.cljs` source
+to the `mouseover` anonymous listener in the `shopping.cljs` source
 file.

 ```clj